Dar1ux/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 * Struct Assignment - Simple console app using struct.
 * Lambda Expression Assignment - Console app showcasing lambda expressions.
 * Datetime Assignment - Simple console app that shows current time, asks user to input a number, and then shows what time it will be after that number of hours.
+* Constructor Assignment - Code examples of const, var and constructor chaining.